payador/Scrath/README.md

 # How to use
 A simply documentation of how to use S2 in your projects and made a easier and fast web development/prototyping.
 The documentation bellow will show you only how to use the CORE of Scrath2 - The Grid system!
-Plugins documentarion you can find on our Wiki.
+Plugins documentation you can find on our Wiki.

 ## The Grid
 The grid system is the core of S2, it uses easy conventions of class names used in most CSS Frameworks in the market.
 This grid has only 3 columns for design proposes but you can extend it nesting containers, rows and blocks.